 A 250-300 slip marina with some covered slips will be constructed in a bay along the northeast portion of the point.
-This will include a courtesy dock, boat fuel sales, parking, and a boat pump-out station.
+This will include a courtesy dock, boat fuel sales, small store, boat rental office, and a boat pump-out station.
+In addition, sufficient dock space will be provided to accommodate 60 small boat rentals, 60 houseboat rentals, and 2 tour boats.

-A marina store and other associated retail shops would be provided adjacent to the marina.
+A marina store, parking for 100 cars, and other associated retail shops would be provided adjacent to the marina.